ShahrzadDG/Amazon-jewelry-customer-insights/Data science/README.md

-This project aims to build an NLP pipeline for extracting insights from large-scale review data of Amazon using transformer models and LLMs.
+This project aims to build an NLP pipeline for extracting insights from large-scale review data of jewelry market on Amazon using transformer models and LLMs.

-Planned capabilities:
+Planned goals:

 Sentiment classification
 Topic modeling